Alp4ga/SQA_Assignment_1/Handbook.md

 #### How ?
 The review should not be used as a way to ask for help about issue, it is only a process of validation, not of progression, unless issues are revealed and fixes are requested, possibly with suggestions given by the lecturer, which then reconduct to another code review.

 As a lecturer, above all, remain benevolent, the author of the code may not be experimented and will not learn by being mocked.
-Also, don't hesitate to ask questions when you find something strange.
+Also, do not hesitate to ask questions when you find something strange.
 Explain clearly what may cause a problem and highlight the involved lines.
 This is also the best moment to teach good practices, like clearer or more efficient ways of coding.

 As a requester, make a clear request resuming what your code should realise, avoid at all cost commmits or comments like "Fixes", explain what you do.
 Your lecturer have to know before reading what he will dig into, and remain open minded, this is not a critic of your work but a valorisation of it.